 My novel, Entertaining Strangers, published by Salt, has been shortlisted for the East Midlands Book Award 2013, and longlisted for The Guardian Not the Booker Prize 2013.
 You can see more information about the novel, watch a trailer, and order it on the publisher’s website here, or you can order it from Amazon here.

 Poems on Radio 3

 My poem ‘Record Shop, Lime Street, Liverpool’ was featured on BBC Radio 3’s Breakfast programme on Wednesday 16 January 2013.
 My poem ‘On Hearing Glenn Gould Play the First Nine Bars of J. S. Bach’s Praeludium 8’ was featured on BBC Radio 3’s Words and Music programme on Sunday 3 March.

 You can read a new interview with me about becoming a writer on Kelcey Parker’s excellent site How to Become a Writer.
 You can read an interview about my novel on Conversations With Writers.
 You can read an article about the research behind my novel on Necessary Fiction.

-My review of Sue Hubbard’s novel Girl in White was published on 29 November 2012 in The Independent Newspaper.
-My review of Jenn Ashworth’s novel The Friday Gospels was published on 26 February 2013, also in The Independent Newspaper.
+My review of Sue Hubbard’s novel Girl in White was published on 29 November 2012 in The Independent newspaper.
+My review of Jenn Ashworth’s novel The Friday Gospels was published on 26 February 2013, also in The Independent.